Coronavirus (COVID-19) status update as of 9/24/2020

 Records exempt from public disclosure

 Still not finding what you need?
-You can request public records by filing a records request with our Public Records Officer.
-Download our Records Request Form (PDF) and return to:
+You can request public records by filing a records request.
+All public record requests must be directed to the agency Public Records Officer using one of these options.

-- Request clarification of the request;
+- request clarification of the request,

-- Provide the record;
+- provide the record,

-- Deny the request; or
+- deny the request, or

 What does it cost to obtain copies of public records?

-You will not be charged for copy fees less than $25.00.
-Some requests may require a 10% deposit, per RCW 42.56.120.
+- We do not charge copy fees less than $25.00.
+Some requests may require a 10 percent deposit, per RCW 42.56.120.